Wildwood, Chicago: Wildwood Park

-Wildwood Park (6950 N. Hiawatha Ave), which is located in North Edgebrook near the border with Wildwood, contains one senior and two junior baseball fields, a softball field, one football field, two tennis courts, and one playground.
+Wildwood Park (6950 N. Hiawatha Ave), which is located in North Edgebrook section of Wildwood, contains one senior and two junior baseball fields, a softball field, a combo football soccer field, two tennis courts, and one playground combined with a natural play area.
 Wildwood Park is also known for its Junior Bears football team, the Wildwood Seminoles.
 Youth in 6th, 7th, and 8th grade can participate in Junior Bears or the cheerleading program.
 Wildwood Park is active during the summer months, with multiple sports activities and kids' play happening simultaneously.
 Wildwood Community is host to a large Independence Day celebration with a parade through the streets to the party in Wildwood Park.

 Bob Cole, the long-time park director and Wildwood Packers football coach, made a "wall of fame" in the fieldhouse, featuring children of the neighborhood.
 Photos and news clippings cover the walls and ceilings, memorializing the community members who have contributed to the park.
 The gymnasium is shared with Wildwood School, where basketball, floor hockey, and recreational tumbling programs take place.
+There is also a veterans and a first responders memorial built by the community.